Farrah Abraham Claims She Can Do It All In New Instagram Video

 “Having kids doesn’t mean you stop being you.
 The person who came into this world with ideas, with dreams, with goals, with the courage to face whatever the world throws at us and conquer it.
 So here’s to the moms out there who do both, like me,” Abraham says in the video.

-In the caption of the clip, Farrah tells her followers who are working mothers building their families and careers that she is proud of them and wishes them a Happy Mother’s Day.
+In the caption of the clip, Farrah tells her followers that are working mothers building their families and careers that she is proud of them and wishes them a Happy Mother’s Day.

 As previously reported by The Inquisitr, Farrah Abraham is proud of the fact that she can not only be a mother, but that she’s also a businesswoman.

-TMZ reported last year that Abraham was in talks to develop a brand new reality TV series that would focus on herself and some other women who would share their journeys as they struggled to raise their children, run their businesses, and also find love as single parents.
+TMZ reported last year that Abraham was in talks to develop a brand new reality TV series that would focus on her and some other women who would share their journeys as they struggled to raise their children, run their businesses, and also find love as single parents.

-Farrah reportedly pitched the show to TV mogul, Jeff Jenkins, last fall.
-Jenkins is known for his work on reality TV favorites such as Keeping Up with the Kardashians, The Simple Life, and Little Women: LA.
+Farrah reportedly pitched the show to TV mogul Jeff Jenkins last fall.
+Jenkins is known for his work on reality TV favorites such as Keeping Up With the Kardashians, The Simple Life, and Little Women: LA.

 Sources told the outlet in November that the show was drawing interest and that it had already received offers from two networks while the negotiations continued.